Tradescantia spathacea: Cultivation

 They are hardy in USDA zones 9-12 and are also grown as ornamental houseplants.
 Its cultivar 'Sitara' has gained the Royal Horticultural Society's Award of Garden Merit.
-In Mexico, it is used as a medicinal plant for sores and wounds, as well as an antiseptic and anti-inflammatory.
+In Mexico, it is used in traditional medicine as a medicinal plant for sores and wounds, as well as an antiseptic and anti-inflammatory.

 Invasiveness

 Tradescantia spathacea has naturalized in parts of coastal Southern California, Florida, Hawaii, Louisiana, Texas, and various Pacific and Indian Ocean islands and is listed as a Category II invasive exotic species by the Florida Exotic Pest Plant Council.
 "This means Invasive exotics that have increased in abundance or frequency but have not yet altered Florida plant communities to the extent shown by Category I species.
 These species may become ranked Category I if ecological damage is demonstrated."